florentpoujol/Daneel/readme.md

     self.gameObject:SetName("a new name")
     -- note that only one argument (in addition to the working object) can be passed to the function.

-Dynamic getters and setters will also work for your ScriptedBehaviors provided you add their Script's fully-qualified path in `Daneel.config.scripts` :
+Dynamic getters and setters will also work on your ScriptedBehaviors provided you add their Script's fully-qualified path in `Daneel.config.scripts` :

     Daneel.config = {
         scripts = {